M. G. Marg, Gangtok

 As part of Gangtok Annual Food and Culture Festival that takes place in the month of December, many different food stalls are set up at the Titanic park in MG Road, cultural shows take place here opposite to Sikkim Tourism & Civil Aviation Department where ethnic dance performances and musical shows are organized.

 While there are numerous restaurants and bars on this road, some well known ones include the Baker's Cafe (great for coffee, pastries, patties, momos & other snack items), The Roll House located on a narrow alley off MG Road making delicious Rolls of different types, Parivar - a pure veg restaurant which almost always remains full, PUB25 - a popular pub, Rasoi - another upscale vegetarian restaurant etc.

 MG Marg is also the main market area of Gangtok.
 There are all sorts of shops here including souvenir & gift stores, clothing stores (for men & women), handicraft items, shoe shops, and even Pharmacies and convenience stores.

 Shops in MG Marg are open from 8am to 7pm.
 The market here is closed on Tuesdays.
-At one end of MG Marg is the Sikkim Tourism Center.
+At one end of MG Marg is the Sikkim Tourist Information Center.
 Further down and as you turn right towards Tibet road, there is a taxi stand where you get taxis for local sightseeing tours.

 There are public pay & use toilets here (although they often remain quite dirty due to lack of water it seems.
 These toilets are also used as smoke rooms by some locals).
 Although smoking is not allowed on the main road, there are plenty of stalls along this road selling cigarettes - quite an irony.